gorenje/erlang-red-type-parsers/README.md

     ?assertEqual(["IHDR","iCCP","eXIf","iTXt","IDAT","IEND"], Types).
 ```

-This takes advantage of the variable reference which is an extension to the Packet definition language.
-The reference makes this kind of data handling super simple since the packets defined their lengths.
+This example takes advantage of the variable reference which is an extension to the Packet definition language.
+The reference makes this kind of data handling simpler as packets define their own lengths.

 Alternative would be a multi step: read first part of packet, create a new packet defintion, read data chunk, rinse and repeat.